My Cherokee Heritage and General Cherokee History

 - “Lingual nodes,” the two bony nodes that protrude from the jaw bone under the tongue.

 - A pigmentation in the back of the eye on the retina peculiar to Native Americans.

 In addition to the listed characteristics, Native Americans also have the following:

 - Higher occurrence of hypoglycemia.
 (I have this, and apparently so does my son.)

 - Higher occurrence of Type-2 Diabetes.
-(We both need to watch out for this.)
+(My son and I both need to watch out for this.